alajmo/sake/test/README.md

 `sake` relies on unit tests and integration tests.
 The integration tests require `docker` to run, since we need to mock SSH connections somehow, and this is the easiest ways to go about it, without creating mock interfaces.
 The integration tests uses `golden` files to verify the output of `sake` commands.

-The Docker Compose files has multiple servers with withdoc
+The Docker Compose files has multiple servers with different auths (pem, rfc, ed, rsa, encrypted, unencrypted, etc.) and ip addresses (ipv4/6).

 ## Unit Tests